 Variable Description JAVA_HOME The directory path to your system's JDK is specified with the system environment variable JAVA_HOME.
-This must be set to use the Artix Designer GUI.
-This defaults to the JVM installed with Artix $(IT_PRODUCT_DIR jre)$.
+This defaults to the JVM installed with Artix (IT_PRODUCT_DIR\jre).
 The Artix installer also enables you to specify a previously installed JVM.

-Variable Description IT_PRODUCT_DIR IT_PRODUCT_DIR points to the top level of your IONA product installation.
-For example, on Windows, if you install Artix into the C:\Program Files\IONA directory, IT_PRODUCT_DIR should be set to that directory.
+IT_PRODUCT_DIR IT_PRODUCT_DIR points to the top level of your product installation.
+For example, on Windows, if you install Artix into the C:\Artix directory, IT_PRODUCT_DIR should be set to that directory.
 Note: If you have other IONA products installed and you choose not to install them into the same directory tree, you must reset IT_PRODUCT_DIR each time you switch IONA products.
 You can override this variable using the -BUSproduct_dir command-line parameter when running Artix applications.
 IT_LICENSE_FILE IT_LICENSE_FILE specifies the location of your Artix license file.
-The default value is IT_PRODUCT_DIR\etc\license.txt.
+The default value is IT_PRODUCT_DIR\etc\licenses.txt.
 You can override this variable using the -BUSlicense_file command-line parameter when running Artix applications.
 IT_CONFIG_DIR IT_CONFIG_DIR specifies the root configuration directory.
-The default root configuration directory on UNIX is /etc/opt/iona, and IT_PRODUCT_DIR\artix_version\cxx_java\etc on Windows.
+The default root configuration directory on UNIX is /etc/opt/iona, and IT_PRODUCT_DIR\etc on Windows.
 You can override this variable using the -BUSconfig_dir command-line parameter when running Artix applications.
 IT_CONFIG_DOMAINS_DIR IT_CONFIG_DOMAINS_DIR specifies the directory where Artix searches for its configuration files.
 The configuration domain's directory defaults to IT_CONFIG_DIR\domains.
 You can override it using the -BUSconfig_domains_dir command-line parameter when running Artix applications.
-IT_DOMAIN_NAME IT_DOMAIN_NAME specifies the name of the configuration domain used by Artix to locate its C++ configuration.
-This variable also specifies the name of the file in which the configuration is stored.
-For example, the artix domain is stored in IT_CONFIG_DIR\domains\artix.cfg.
-You can override this variable with the -BUSdomain_name command-line parameter when running Artix applications.